 The presenters recap key words and phrases at the end of each programme.
 In my view, this is the most appealing feature of the series.
 Check out how the presenters review the vocabulary and phrases from our target episode in the screenshot below:

 Out of all the digital resources and websites for intermediate level students of English, BBC 6 Minute English is one of the most efficient when it comes to boosting one’s knowledge of vocabulary and collocations.

 CONCLUDING THOUGHTS - WEBSITES FOR INTERMEDIATE STUDENTS OF ENGLISH THAT MAKE A DIFFERENCE TO THEIR LIVES

-Regarding websites for intermediate level students, I’ve really found a comfort zone for myself when it comes to planning.
+Regarding websites for intermediate level students, I’ve really found a comfort zone when it comes to planning classes.